SebastianKristof/ai-agent-personal-assistant/docs/planning/context_aware_idea_handler.md

 # Context-Aware Idea Handler Design

+This document outlines the design for a context-aware idea handler that uses AI to analyze ideas in the context of existing data and provide intelligent responses.

 ## Overview

-The Context-Aware Idea Handler is an enhanced version of the basic idea handler that adds contextual awareness to the processing of user ideas.
-It analyzes new ideas in relation to existing similar ideas and the user's personal context (such as calendar events) to provide more intelligent responses and suggestions.

 The context-aware idea handler enhances the basic idea saving functionality by: